 Citation Managers are tools to help you keep track of your citations as you research and to create/format your citations and bibliography.
+They are a good option so you don't have to write all your citations by hand.

 For example, this book was published in 2009, over 30 years after Picasso died